 It doesn’t stop there.
 On the higher-end models, you also have the Shimano Servo Wave technology from the Shimano XTR Groupset.
 This means it’s much easier to control the braking power.

 One thing we notice is how different the GRX815 Di2 Shifters we’re.
 They appear thinner and have a much sharper hood.
 They also have changed the hydraulic system slightly, making it easy to add the cyclocross mini brake lever on the top.

-The cranks look excellent, and they take what you see in the road groupsets and give them a rugged look.
-The cranks come in two options, a 1X and a 2X.
+The GRX cranks look excellent, and they take what you see in the road groupsets and give them a rugged look.
+The cranks come in two options, a 1X and a 2X, with 10 or 11-speed.
 What makes these different mainly is they slightly offset the chainrings away from the frame and tires to give you more clearance by about 2.5mm.